wkgcass/Style/readme.md

 Usually, we need to create readonly objects in case someone change them.
 >e.g. We may have to pack an object into another and expose it to other modules.
 However we cannot guarantee other people not changing it.

-*Style* provides you a easy way of turning an object with interfaces into a read-only one.
+*Style* provides you an easy way of turning an object with interfaces into a read-only one.

 Usually it doesn't require you doing any extra work.